Fm1sk13w/Heston-Model/README.md

 #### General topic

 This project focuses on the numerical evaluation of the Heston stochastic volatility model for pricing financial derivatives.
 While standard models like Black-Scholes assume constant volatility, the Heston model treats variance as a stochastic process, resulting in a complex, two-dimensional parabolic partial differential equation (PDE) with a mixed cross-derivative term.
-The primary focus of our work will be on the numerical analysis and computational techniques required to solve this degenerate 2D PDE stably and efficiently.
-We will also check the model's accuracy based on the real data.
-The project will be implemented in Python.
+The primary focus of our work is on the numerical analysis and computational techniques required to solve this degenerate 2D PDE stably and efficiently.
+We also check the model's accuracy based on the real data.
+The project is implemented in Python.
+The full report: Heston_Model.pdf.

 #### Objectives